Come sail with us!

 When: Wednesday September 17 through Saturday September 20, 2025

-Planning is now underway and there is lots more information to follow, but if you are interested in securing housing, visit the regatta Home Page.
+Planning is now underway and there is lots more information to follow.
+If you are interested in securing housing, visit the regatta Home Page.

 MYC joins the US Sailing MVP program